raphlinus/raphlinus.github.io/_posts/2020-01-17-soundness-pledge.md

 }
 ```

 This is a simple example.
 I've come across a lot more interesting stuff, involving [temporary objects that have an implicit lifetime dependency](https://docs.microsoft.com/en-us/windows/win32/api/d2d1/nn-d2d1-id2d1pathgeometry), [callbacks with interesting pointer lifetime requirements](https://docs.microsoft.com/en-us/windows/win32/api/dwrite/nf-dwrite-idwritetextanalysissource-getlocalename), and more.
-Many of these have resulted in either unsoundness in published "safe" wrapper crates.
+Many of these have resulted in unsoundness in published "safe" wrapper crates.

 Because of the difficulties I've outlined above, my own preferred style is increasingly to wrap platform functions using an *unsafe* API, then verify that uses of these functions are conservative.
-In druid in particular, the druid-shell layer (which abstracts platform capabilities) has significant amounts of unsafe code, while the druid layer above it (UI logic) has absolutely none.
+In druid in particular, the druid-shell layer (which abstracts platform capabilities but is not a simple wrapper) has significant amounts of unsafe code, while the druid layer above it (UI logic) has absolutely none.
 I don't know of a better way to manage this.

 ## Mitigating unsoundness